-Your Florida Durable Power of Attorney authorizes someone (your agent, aka attorney-in-fact) to handle your financial affairs if you cannot do so.
-Our Florida Estate Planning Attorneys are experienced in this area of the law and can create a Durable Power of Attorney that suits your needs.
+Your Florida Durable Power of Attorney authorizes someone (your agent, or “attorney-in-fact”) to handle your financial affairs if you cannot do so.
+As Florida Estate Planning Attorneys, we are experienced in this area of the law and can create a Durable Power of Attorney that suits your needs.

 Without a properly drafted Durable Power of Attorney, your loved ones could face obstacles when they try to deal with your bank, brokerage, insurance companies, even your utility companies!
 You could even become the subject of a costly and intrusive court guardianship.

 You can put your mind at rest by including a Durable Power of Attorney in your estate plan.
 That way, you will know that someone you know and trust – not the courts – will handle your affairs if you become incapacitated.